xai4space/meteors/README.md

-# HyperXAI (working title)
+# meteors
-draft of the package for creating explanations of hyperspectral images
+draft of the package for creating explanations of hyperspectral and multispectral images